CompuTec/computec-docs/docs/pdc/administrator-guide/barcodes.md

 **Available barcodes**:

-- (99)employee_code – Employee code with 99 prefixes, logging out or logging to another Employee (the OHEM poleU_PDC_BARCODE table),
+- (99)employee_code: Employee code with 99 prefixes, logging out or logging to another Employee (the OHEM poleU_PDC_BARCODE table),
-- A000 - open-close tasks dialog,
+- A000: open-close tasks dialog,
-- Y000 – pauses all of the Tasks,
+- Y000: pauses all of the Tasks,
-- Y111 – run all of the Tasks,
+- Y111: run all of the Tasks,
-- Y222 – sets up all of the Tasks,
+- Y222: sets up all of the Tasks,
-- Z000 – changes the status of the selected task to setup,
+- Z000: changes the status of the selected task to setup,
-- Z111 – changes the status of the selected task to run,
+- Z111: changes the status of the selected task to run,
-- Z222 – changes the status of the selected task to Downtime,
+- Z222: changes the status of the selected task to Downtime,
-- T000 – starts the Time Booking process for the chosen Task,
+- T000: starts the Time Booking process for the chosen Task,
-- (99)A000 - open-close tasks dialog,
+- (99)A000: open-close tasks dialog,
-- (99)Y000 – pauses all of the Tasks,
+- (99)Y000: pauses all of the Tasks,
-- (99)Y111 – changes status for all of the Tasks to run,
+- (99)Y111: changes status for all of the Tasks to run,
-- (99)Y222 – sets up all of the Tasks,
+- (99)Y222: sets up all of the Tasks,
-- (99)A000(98)resource_code - open-close tasks dialog on Resource,
+- (99)A000(98)resource_code: open-close tasks dialog on Resource,
-- (99)Y000(98)resource_code – pauses all of the Tasks on Resource,
+- (99)Y000(98)resource_code: pauses all of the Tasks on Resource,
-- (99)Y111(98)resource_code – changes the status of all of the Tasks to run on a Resource,
+- (99)Y111(98)resource_code: changes the status of all of the Tasks to run on a Resource,
-- (99)Y222(98)resource_code – sets up all of the Tasks on resource,
+- (99)Y222(98)resource_code: sets up all of the Tasks on resource,
-- (99)Z000 – changes the status of the selected Task to Setup,
+- (99)Z000: changes the status of the selected Task to Setup,
-- (99)Z111 – changes the status of the selected Task to Run,
+- (99)Z111: changes the status of the selected Task to Run,
-- (99)Z222 – changes the status of the selected Task to Downtime,
+- (99)Z222: changes the status of the selected Task to Downtime,
-- (99)T000 – starts the Time Booking process,
+- (99)T000: starts the Time Booking process,
-- Sign code (a Task code) – choosing a Task (@CT_PF_OTRT table, Code field),
+- Sign code (a Task code): choosing a Task (@CT_PF_OTRT table, Code field),
     <details>
         <summary>Click to check an example code</summary>
         <table>